by Linda-Ann Stewart

 I have a vision of what I want for myself.
 What I want for myself, the Universe also wants for me.
 I’m Divinely Guided in the right direction and to the right actions to fulfill my vision.
 I’m persistent and consistent and take the steps necessary.
 All of Life supports me and finds ways to benefit my vision and me.

 Watch the accompanying Monthly Mindset Coaching video, The Persistence of Your Dream.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
-If you'd like some help to reach your goals, email her at LAS@Linda-AnnStewart.com with "Complimentary Consultation" in the subject line.
+To achieve a 90-day goal more easily, sign up for her FREE comprehensive Strategic Vision blueprint at www.Linda-AnnStewart.com/setyourcourse.html.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.